Insights Into Neutron Stars From Gravitational Redshifts and Universal Relations: Summary and Conclusion

-We then utilize the URs and redshift measurements of RBS 1223, RX J0720.4-3125, and RX J1856.5-3754 to offer a theoretical estimate of these parameters using the fitting functions.
-The theoretical estimates calculated using the fitting functions of URs provide a scope to recover the values of stellar properties that are not directly observable.
-However, the accuracy of the estimates might vary depending on how universal the relations are.
-The greater the correlation of a parameter with $Z_g$, the higher the accuracy of the theoretical estimate.
-As the percentage fractional error in UR is less than around $0.1$ \%, predicting the limiting values of $C$ and $\kappa$ from a $Z_g$ observation will have minimal deviation in theoretical analysis.
-Similarly, depending on the universality of a relation, other parameters $\bar Q$, $\bar I$ and $\bar \lambda$ can be depicted with a certain degree of accuracy.
-For each of the three gravitational redshift measurements, the probable range of each parameter is shown in \cref{table_opt}.
+Depending on the universality of a relation, other parameters $\bar Q$, $\bar I$ and $\bar \lambda$ can be depicted with a certain degree of accuracy.
+For each of the three gravitational redshift measurements, the probable range of each parameter is shown in \ref{table_opt}.
 Luo et al. \citep{Luo_2022}, using a Bayesian approach, provided mass and radius estimates for three measurements along with 68\% confidence intervals for the tidal Love number.
 While our method differs from theirs, a comparison reveals that our theoretical estimates are in close agreement with their results.
-As shown in \cref{table_opt2}, it is important to note that their results are based on a 68\% confidence interval, while our theoretical estimates are derived from a 95\% confidence interval based on redshift measurements.
+As shown in the figure \ref{table_opt2}, it is important to note that their results are based on a 68\% confidence interval, while our theoretical estimates are derived from a 95\% confidence interval based on redshift measurements.
 We see the $\bar{\lambda}$ estimate of RX J0720.4-3125 closely agrees with the Bayesian estimate.
 The estimates from RBS 1223 are also well within the estimated standard deviation from their work.
 The results from RX J1856.5-3754 show large deviations.
-This is attributed to the fact that this observation is accompanied by significant indeterminacy and lower universality, as seen in the deviation plot of \cref{fig:lovezg}.
-Since the uncertainty in the measured redshift for RX J0720.4-3125 is the least, hence the theoretical estimate closely agrees with the Bayesian estimate.
-It shows that theoretical estimates are very accurate for observations with less uncertainty and can be used as an alternative for statistical analysis if needed.
+This is attributed to the fact that this observation is accompanied by significant indeterminacy and the relation of $\bar{\lambda}$ with $Z_g$ has lower universality, as seen in the deviation plot \ref{fig:lovezg}.
+Since the uncertainty in the measured redshift for RX J0720.4-3125 is the least, the theoretical estimate closely agrees with the Bayesian estimate.
+Our analysis provides a new window to look into URs with regards to $Z_g$ .We have also demonstrated that, for stars consistent with current astrophysical constraints, the upper limit of $Z_g$ is $\sim$ $0.763$.
+It shows that theoretical estimates are accurate for observations with less uncertainty and can be used as an alternative for statistical analysis.
 The entire method outlined in this article may not be the most sophisticated or precise; however, it is certainly one of the feasible ways to extract values of NS properties from redshift observations.
-In \cref{sec:appendix1}, we have also shown that the upper limit of $Z_g$ for stars obeying the current astrophysical constraints cannot exceed $\le 0.763$.
+It is to be noted that $Z_g$ considered in our work is the surface redshift for a static star.
+In \ref{app:compare} we show how our results can change quantitatively upon considering the redshift of the rotating star.
+We also show that the qualitative analysis will hold true along with the URs.